 Probate Code section 1513 requires that, unless waived by the court, in each proposed appointment of guardian, an investigation be made and a report submitted to the court.
-These investigations will be done by Family Court Services, the Court Investigator (Probate Department) or Department of Social Services as follows:
+These investigations will be done by Family Court Services, the Court Investigator (Probate Department) or Department of Social Health and Human Services Agency as follows:

-Guardianship Of Proposed Guardian Agency Person or Person/Estate Relative Family Court Services 2.
-Person or Person/Estate Non-relative HHSA 3.
-Estate only Relative or Non-relative Court Investigator 4.
-Estate Only-Waiver Relative or Non-relative No Investigation
+Guardianship Of Proposed Guardian Agency

+Person or Person/Estate Relative Family Court Services

+2. Person or Person/Estate Non-relative HHSA

+3. Estate only Relative or Non-relative Court Investigator

+4. Estate Relative or No